mylette/vim-gym/tutorial/readme.rst

 ..
 Attention::

-  The tutorials are writen in reStructuredText (markup langauge, see `here <http://docutils.sourceforge.net/rst.html>`_), but this shouldn't be a problem to read the text and follow the instructuions.
+  The tutorials are written in reStructuredText (markup language, see `here <http://docutils.sourceforge.net/rst.html>`_), but this shouldn't be a problem to read the text and follow the instructions.
   Only thing that might happen is that you pick up on reStructuredText along the way.
 Commands (as well as the outputs of the commands) are enclosed between double quotes.
 This means that if the tutorial